mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/02-structure-android-project.md

 The `res` folder contains all the resources the application needs:

-- `Drawable`: graphic elements.
+- `Drawable`: Graphic elements.
-- `Layout`: screen layout.
+- `Layout`: Screen layout.
-- `Mipmap`: icons
+- `Mipmap`: Icons.
-- `Values / Colors.xml`: colors
+- `Values / Colors.xml`: Colors.
-- `Values / Strings.xml`: list of strings used in the static texts of the application.
+- `Values / Strings.xml`: List of strings used in the static texts of the application.
 - `Values / Themes`: Sets of values related to design settings.
 - `Gradle Scripts`: The set of scripts that tell Android Studio how to build the app.

-When we create folders, sometimes the `Android`` view does not automatically refresh and it is necessary to go to the `Project` view, which is always up to date as it is an image of the file system.
+When we create folders, sometimes the `Android` view does not automatically refresh and it is necessary to go to the `Project` view, which is always up to date as it is an image of the file system.

 > ![Project view](/images/02/project-view.png){:style="display:block; margin-left:auto; margin-right:auto"}